erkkah/sheetleeten/src/content/themes.md

 ### Decorations

-The team can also set the style of section dividers, heading decorations and rule decorations.
+The theme can also set the style of section dividers, heading decorations and rule decorations.
 This is an example from the "coffee" theme:

 ```css
 :root {